PureHarmonyProject/.github/profile/README.md

 PureHarmony hosts the code and repositories for add-ons and enhancements to the OpenHarmony project.
 These enhancements are part of the base OS, Oniro Project, an open-source, vendor-neutral operating system managed by the Eclipse Foundation.

 # Objective of the Project
 It is more than a Oniro distro.
 The goal of this project is to build upon Oniro-OpenHarmony, extending it with additional functionalities tailored for global markets.
-OpenHarmony-Oniro, HarmonyOS as a open source community and commercial bridge for industry on app ecology building resources from the software foundations of Oniro.
+OpenHarmony-Oniro, HarmonyOS as a open source community and commercial bridge for industry on app ecology building resources from the software foundations of Oniro. #operationhongmeng

 <!-- Welcome to PureHarmony platform based on Oniro
 PureHarmony hosts the code and repositories for add-ons and enhancements to the OpenHarmony project.
 These enhancements are part of the base OS, Oniro Project, an open-source, vendor-neutral operating system managed by the Eclipse Foundation.